Fly Fishing for Coho in Freshwater 101

 Fly Rods for Coho Fishing

 Equipped with a high-performance blank (Graphite IIIe), the FOUNDATION has a fast action providing excellent casting power and effortless control.
-It's the very foundation of what defines a Sage rod Performance - taking your game to another level.
+It's the very foundation of what defines Sage rod performance and taking your game to another level.

 The Dragonfly Kamloops fly rod offers high performance without a high price tag.
 These rods offer a nice action and cast very well.
 This rod is available in 4wt-8wt and in a 9' or 10' length and comes with a hard nylon rod tube.

 Redington Vice Fly Rod

-The VICE is a classically styled, fast-action rod range designed to be accessible to all anglers.
-The multi-modulus carbon fiber blanks offer increased levels of recovery for casting with greater accuracy and control, and the subtle design touches like black anodized snake guides, laser -etched reel seats, and saltwater-grade components all work together to create a fly rod that anglers can't resist.
+The VICE is a classically styled, fast-action fly rod that is designed to be affordable.
+The multi-modulus carbon fiber blanks offer increased levels of recovery for casting with greater accuracy and control.
+The subtle design touches like black anodized snake guides, laser-etched reel seats and saltwater-grade components all work together to create a fly rod that anglers can't resist.

 Fly Reels for Coho Fishing

 Galvan Torque Fly Reel

 Torque Series reels are saltwater safe and will perform flawlessly under the harshest conditions, from remote alpine lakes to the saltwater flats.
 The highly ventilated spool and frame balance nicely with the lightest of today's fly rods yet still compliment a modern big-game saltwater fly rod.
 The Torque is tough as nails and skillfully marries the technology of the future with the tradition of the past.